-A microplate reader is a laboratory instrument that is used to measure chemical, biological or physical reactions, properties and analytes within the well of a microplate.
+A microplate reader is a laboratory instrument that is used to measure chemical, biological or physical reactions, properties, and analytes within the well of a microplate.
 A microplate consists of small wells in which separated reactions take place.
-These reactions convert the presence of an analyte or the progression of biochemical processes into optical signals.
+In the microplate, these reactions convert the presence of an analyte or the progression of biochemical processes into optical signals.
 The microplate reader detects these signals and thus quantifies the parameter of interest.

 A microplate reader is used for the quantification of several biological and chemical assays in a microplate.
 Nowadays, the availability of a plethora of reagent kits enables the exploitation of a microplate reader in different fields and for many different applications.
-Besides biological, biochemical and pharmaceutical research, both in academic and industrial environments, plate readers are also used in environmental research, and in the food or cosmetics industry.
+Besides biological, cellular, biochemical, pharmaceutical research and drug discovery, both in academic and industrial environments, plate readers are also used in drug discovery, environmental research, and in the food or cosmetics industry.

-A microplate reader detects light signals produced by samples which have been pipetted into a microplate.
-The optical properties of these samples are the result of a biological, chemical, biochemical or physical reaction.
+A microplate reader detects light signals produced by samples that have been pipetted into a microplate.
+The optical properties of these samples are the result of a biological, chemical, biochemical, or physical reaction.
 Different analytic reactions result in different optical changes used for analysis.
-Absorbance, fluorescence intensity and luminescence are the most popular and most frequently used detection modes in laboratories worldwide.
-Additionally, advanced modes such as fluorescence polarization, time-resolved fluorescence and AlphaScreen® are also available.
+Absorbance, fluorescence intensity, and luminescence are the most popular and most frequently used detected modes in laboratories worldwide.
+Additionally, advanced modes such as fluorescence polarization, time-resolved fluorescence, and AlphaScreen® are also available on microplate readers.

-Microplate-based measurements detect light signals produced by a sample, converted by a sample or transmitted through a sample.
-The signal is measured by a detector, usually a photomultiplier tube (PMT).
+Microplate based measurements detect light signals produced by a sample, converted by a sample, or transmitted through a sample.
+In the plate reader, the signal is measured by a detector, usually a photomultiplier tube (PMT).
 PMTs convert photons into electricity that is then quantified by the microplate reader.
 The output of this process is numbers by which a sample is quantified.

-Depending on the nature of the optical signal changes during a reaction and consequently on the detection mode, samples may need to be excited by light at specific wavelengths.
-This light is usually provided by a broad band xenon flash lamp.
-In order to allow excitation of the sample only by specific wavelengths, the light produced by the lamp is selected by a specific excitation filter or monochromator.
-To increase sensitivity and specificity, filters or monochromators are equally employed on the emission/detection side.
-These are usually placed between the sample and the detector.
+Depending on the nature of the optical signal changes during a reaction and consequently on the detection mode, samples on a microplate may need to be excited by light at specific wavelengths.
+This light is usually provided by a broadband xenon flash lamp.
+To allow excitation of the sample only by specific wavelengths, the light produced by the lamp is selected by a specific excitation filter or monochromator.
+On microplate readers, to increase sensitivity and specificity, filters or monochromators are equally employed on the emission/detection side.
+These are usually placed between the microplate and the detector.

 Which assays would I like to do?

 When a plate reader is to be procured, there are already applications known that are to be measured.
-However, it makes sense to pay more attention to this question in order to find the right and future-proof solution for the laboratory.
+However, it makes sense to pay more attention to this question to find the right and future-proof reader for the laboratory.
 On the one hand, you will have to run basic assays to quantify biomolecules such as nucleic acids and proteins, or cell viability.
-For all these applications, several solutions are available that are based on different principles, detection modes and sensitivities.
-Therefore, it is important to know in advance the exact name and supplier of the kit or the chemistry you want to use.
+For all these applications, several solutions are available that are based on different principles, detection modes, and sensitivities.
+Therefore, it is important to know in advance the exact name and supplier of the kit or the chemistry you want to use on your plate reader.
 On the other hand, there are thousands of tests that answer specific biological questions.
 There may be solutions to problems that you usually solve with cumbersome tests, although simpler solutions based on microplates are available.
 Therefore, reviewing your day-to-day lab work and gathering information on how colleagues use microplate readers is a fundamental step before you buy a plate reader.
 Alternatively, you can find countless suggestions on how a microplate reader can simplify your research in our "research areas".

-Different assays are differently detected, even though they might answer the same biological question.
-If you already decided on commercial kits, you will find the required detection mode in the product insert.
+Different assays are detected differently, even though they might answer the same biological question.
+If you already identified commercial kits, you will find the required detection mode in the product insert.
 Otherwise, detection modes that are available in a microplate reader and what they are typically used for are described below.

 Absorbance measures how much light is lost (absorbed) when transmitted through a sample.
 Molecules often absorb light at a specific wavelength and can be quantified by measuring their absorbance.
+Wavelength selection capability is mandatory on an absorbance microplate reader and can be achieved with filters, monochromators or spectrometers.
 Typical applications that are read by an absorbance microplate reader are:

 Luminescence (incl.
 BRET)

 The emission of light without prior excitation is referred to as luminescence.
-The production of light in life science experiments occurs in course of a chemical reaction and is either spontaneous or needs enzymatic catalysis.
-In a spontaneous luminescent reaction, the substrate as well as co-factors need to be present to generate light.
-For an enzyme-dependent luminescent reaction, a functional enzyme is essential.
+The production of luminescence in life science experiments occurs as the result of a chemical reaction and is either spontaneous or needs enzymatic catalysis.
+In a spontaneous luminescence reaction, the substrate as well as co-factors need to be present to generate light.
+For an enzyme-dependent luminescence reaction, a functional enzyme is essential.
 Such an enzyme is called luciferase.
-In order to detect the emitted light of a luminescent assay a detector is necessary.
+To detect the emitted light of a luminescence assay on a plate reader, a detector is necessary.
 Typically, all light coming from a well is bundled by a lens and guided to the detector.
 Accordingly, a luminescence plate reader does not rely on filters or on an excitation source.
+For dual emission assays, the wavelength selection is accomplished via filters or monochromators.
 This very sensitive detection mode is used to study the following:

 Another fluorescence-based detection mode uses polarized light to excite the fluorescent molecule.
 The change of polarization of the emitted light is determined by measuring the emission in the parallel and perpendicular plane relative to the excitation polarization plane.
 Changes in fluorescence polarization result from differences in molecular weights.
 Small and light molecules move quickly and depolarize fluorescence emission whereas bigger molecules move slowly and retain fluorescence polarization.
 This principle allows to study the following:

 AlphaScreen (Amplified Luminescent Proximity Homogeneous Assay) technology uses beads that release singlet oxygen when excited with red light (680 nm).
 Singlet oxygen molecules move up to 200 nm and react with thioxene in a chemiluminescent reaction.
 Further energy transfers lead either to broad luminescence signals between 520 and 620 nm or to signals with discrete wavelengths.
-If donor beads (singlet oxygen releasing) and acceptor beads are in close proximity, a luminescent signal is emitted.
+If donor beads (singlet oxygen releasing) and acceptor beads are in close proximity, a luminescent signal is emitted and can be detected by the reader.
 These beads are usually brought together by antibodies that specifically bind to the same analyte, or that are coupled to molecules that interact with each other.
-For AlphaScreen detection, excitation at 680 nm is combined with a luminescence readout that is delayed in time, compared to the excitation.
+For AlphaScreen detection on a plate reader, excitation at 680 nm is combined with a luminescence readout that is delayed in time, compared to the excitation.
 AlphaScreen is often used for high throughput applications studying the following:

-Time-resolved fluorescence is a method based on fluorescence.
-Hence, it needs excitation of the fluorescent sample at a specific wavelength and detection of the emitted fluorescence at a specific wavelength.
+Time-resolved fluorescence (TRF) is a method based on fluorescence that requires excitation of the sample at a specific wavelength and detection of the emitted fluorescence at a different wavelength.
 Compared to conventional fluorescence intensity, the emission endures for a millisecond instead of a nanosecond timeframe.
-This is made possible by Lanthanides, rare earths with long-lifetime fluorescence characteristics.
-These allow to measure the emission signal with a delay to the excitation and avoids the detection of background and autofluorescence.
-This is employed for these applications:
+This is made possible by lanthanides, rare earths with long-lifetime fluorescence characteristics.
+Readers measure the emission signal with a delay to the excitation, avoiding the detection of background and autofluorescence.
+TRF is employed for these applications:

-These microplate readers can measure one detection mode only.
-They are the best choice if it is known upfront that the device will be occupied by one application only.
+These microplate readers can measure one detection mode only (typically absorbance, luminescence or fluorescence intensity).
+These readers are the best choice when it is already clear that the instrument will be used for just one application.
 Such tasks are typically long-term assays that block the microplate reader for other measurements.
 Therefore, one detection mode is sufficient.
-Examples for such studies are microbial growth monitoring which takes one or more days, or Thioflavin T experiments which take up to 7 days.
-A single detection mode satisfies your laboratory, if you can perform all your tasks in a single detection.
-For instance, with absorbance measurements you will be able to measure enzyme activities, quantity of DNA and proteins, cell viability and many more.
-But you are limited to assays that might have lower sensitivity or specificity than assays employing other detection modes.
-If you currently plan applications based on one detection mode only, but you are not sure what the future brings, look out for instruments that can later be upgraded with further detection modes.
+Examples for such studies are microbial growth monitoring which takes one or more days, or thioflavin T experiments which take up to 7 days.
+A single detection mode reader satisfies your laboratory if you can perform all your assays in a single mode.
+For instance, with absorbance plate readers you will be able to measure enzyme activities, quantity of DNA and proteins, cell viability and many more.
+However, you are limited to assays that might have lower sensitivity or specificity than assays employing other detection modes.
+If you currently plan applications based only on one detection mode but you are not sure what the future brings, look out for plate readers that can later be upgraded to multi-mode instruments.

 Instruments capable of reading two or more detection modes are called multi-mode microplate readers.
+Typically, multi-mode plate readers include absorbance, fluorescence intensity and luminescence, and possibly advanced detection modes.
 They offer a higher flexibility regarding the assays that are possible to read.
-They are recommended whenever many users work on the machine, when your applications change from project to project or, if you already know you need to read assays with different detection modes.
-Furthermore, a multi-mode reader is more cost-effective than buying dedicated single-mode readers for each detection mode.
+Multi-mode readers are recommended whenever many users work on the machine, when your applications change from project to project or, if you already know you need to read assays with different detection modes.
+Furthermore, a multi-mode plate reader is more cost-effective than multiple dedicated single-mode readers.

 6 up to 96 well plates